tomz/assets/blogs/big_data_on_small_budget.md

 For **a 10 node m2.4xlarge cluster the monthly cost is $11800** (also you will need to budget around 1/5 of that to cover network i/o and storage costs, plus labor cost, and software licensing costs).

 If you don't plan to set up a permenant cluster that's available 24/7, you can use spot instances to reduce cost.
 For permenant clusters, using reserved instances can lower your costs, [you can find more details here](http://aws.amazon.com/elasticmapreduce/pricing/).

+To process a petabyte worth of data, you'd need a 21 node hs1.8xlarge cluster, and it will cost close to $70k/month.

 ### DIY using servers built with off-the-shelf components